sharma-dikshit/calculator-behaviour/multiplication.md

   the second decimal number and then press ans.
 - Then : Display the result of the multiplication.

-## Scenario : Irrational multiplicaion
+## Scenario : Irrational multiplication

 - Given : Working calculator.
 - When : Enter the first irrational number then the multiply operator and then